 Madeira is a fortified wine available in a range of dry to sweet styles.
 It gets its name from the island of Madeira, a small, beautiful rock in the middle of the Atlantic Ocean.
 Madeira’s unique taste comes from repeatedly heating the wine.
 The heating creates a wine with fascinating flavors of roasted nuts, stewed fruit, caramel, and toffee.

-When to Drink Madeira: Dry styles of Madeira (such as Sercial and Verdelho) are served chilled with starter courses and sweeter styles are served as after-dinner-sippers like a fine Cognac.
+When to Drink Madeira: Dry styles of Madeira (such as Sercial and Verdelho) are served chilled with starter courses, and sweeter styles as after-dinner-sippers like a fine Cognac.

 Portugal's Wine Regions